 UPS & Generator Installation & Commissioning

-UPS and generator Installation & Commissioning can be more than a simple switch on process.
+UPS and generator Installation & Commissioning can be more than a simple switch in the process.
 For complex systems, it can involve an inspection of connections, peripherals, inside-the-box components, firmware matching, configuration and final setup and test prior to switch-on.
 Commissioning is, therefore, a ‘boot-up’ process that relies on every assembly being ready to perform its role within the UPS system.
 Only then can a system be started and the training and handover begin to the site representative.

 UPS Systems up to 3kVA with plug and socket connections are user-commissionable.
 Hardwired systems and larger systems will require connection to the electrical supply and commissioning by suitable qualified and certified personnel.